 - Customer management

-Proactively contact your customers and work with them to find the best possible solutions in this crisis situation.
+Proactively contact your customers with the help and work with them to find the best possible solutions in this crisis situation.
 This may include, for example, optimizing orders, renegotiating terms and conditions of delivery, and so on.

 - Supply chains